 Whatever the scenario may be, one thing is crystal clear – The post-coronavirus situation will be for the digital marketing professionals!
-With an environment where physical interaction is going to be minimal for a long time period, digital marketing options will now be more relevant than ever.
+With an environment where physical interaction will be minimal for an extended period, digital marketing options will now be more relevant than ever.

-So let’s have a look at the kind of changes you should undertake in your digital marketing strategies in order to thrive after the pandemic ends.
+So let’s have a look at the kind of changes you should undertake in your digital marketing strategies to thrive after the pandemic ends.

 - Ways of content curation